 The Shopify app store offers a wide variety of free plugins to further customize your online store and website.

-Shopify websites come with a built-in blogging engine, however, it’s quite limited.
-A blog is an excellent addition to any online store, but because Shopify puts e-commerce first, some of its other website features are more limited.
-WordPress supports full integration of an advanced e-commerce store as well as premium blogging features, there’s no compromise.
+While Shopify websites come with a built-in blogging engine, it’s quite limited.
+Blogs are an excellent addition to any online store for both user experience and SEO results.
+Because Shopify puts e-commerce first, some of its other website features are more limited.
+So, you won’t get the benefits of this valuable resource with Shopify as you will with WordPress.
+WordPress supports full integration of an advanced e-commerce store as well as premium blogging features.
+In this department, there’s no compromise.

 Shopify overall usability

 Shopify makes setting up an online store very easy.
-You don’t have to be tech-savvy to create and manage your store, but if you want to get techy, you can code to customize your shop.
 The free WooCommerce plugin is also easy to use and is open-source software, making it extremely flexible.
+While you don’t have to be tech-savvy to create and manage your store, you’ll need custom code experience to make any significant modifications and customizations.

 Shopify Vs. WordPress final verdict